martin-cervantes/NYT_Clone/README.md

 # Project Name

-    This is cloned page of New York Time page as part op practicing HTML coding.
+This project consists of building an HTML document that matches the appearance of a New York Time article for learning purpose.

 ![screenshot](./screenshot.png)